-The Council maintains a housing stock of 4,369 houses and flats and shared ownership properties.
+The Council maintains a housing stock of 4,358 houses and flats and shared ownership properties.
 The income and expenditure from this account is included in the Comprehensive Income and Expenditure Statement but is also reported separately from the General Fund and is maintained in an account called the Housing Revenue Account (HRA).

-In 2021/22 the HRA outturn was a deficit balance of £499k compared to the original budget forecast of a deficit of £30k, an adverse variance of £469k.
-The main in year were:
+In 2021/22 the HRA outturn was a surplus balance of £1,945k compared to the original budget forecast of a deficit of £30k, a favourable variance of £1,975k.
+The main variances in year were:

+£000

 Original deficit 30

 Reduced rent income including Bomford Place delay due to Covid-19 540

 Increased in revenue repairs expenditure 735

 Cost for new housing single system (Northgate) 252

 Delayed cost of funding the new road at Napchester Road development (750)

 Decreased in capital works programme (470)

+Change in Capital expenditure funding (516)

+Change in HRA loan payment treatment (1,927)

 Numerous miscellaneous variances 161

-HRA deficit for the year 498
+HRA surplus for the year (1,945)

-Application of Housing Initiatives Reserve (489)

-HRA deficit after use of reserves 9
+Application of Housing Initiatives Reserve 1,954 HRA deficit after use of reserves 9